rkilambi/R/kmeansClustering/README.md

 It takes all_points, centers and niter as its arguments niter - specifies the number of possible iterations to be run on the points

-returns a list of the newcenters and labels
+returns a list of the new_centers and labels